check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Code-Editors.md

 with text.
 A code editor is optimized for writing computer code.
 It has features specifically for writing just code.
-It can determine what coding language you are using, it provides text color to help you see what parts are what in your code, and it manages the files and directories of you project.
+It can determine what coding language you are using, it provides text color to help you see what parts are what in your code, and it manages the files and directories of your project.
 It can also spot errors in your code right away.
 All of this speeds your development time.
 Code editors do a lot more than what has been described here.
 They have a whole host of features.
 As you become more familiar with using a code editor you may find you like things set a certain way or that you prefer a certain feature more than another.
 A good code editor can handle any set-up you may prefer.

-## Intergrated Development Environment (IDE)
+## Integrated Development Environment (IDE)

 An IDE is a set of tools all grouped in one application used by the developer to handle every aspect of software development.
 Everything from file management to error handling to security is handled within an IDE.
 This is very